DataBiosphere/terra-workspace-data-service/docs/WDS Python Client.md

 ```

 ### Records
 RecordsApi is the main client that does all the interaction with the actual data in the Data Tables in WDS.
-To view full list of functions, navigate to:

-A few examples are provided below:
+A few examples for the following functions are provided below.
+For full list navigate [**here**](swagger-gen-docs/README.md):
 - create_or_replace_record
 - get_records_as_tsv
 - upload_tsv